Multipartite entanglement from ditstrings for 1+1D systems: Conclusions

 \section{Conclusions}

 We have demonstrated that the mutual information, despite involving the combination of multiple individual bipartite quantities, still operates as a lower bound to the entanglement entropy and still suitably captures the behavior of the entanglement entropy for multipartite quantities.
-We have also shown that the composite multipartite quantities of \cite{sdelta} can suitably identify critical points with their extrema across a varied parameter, by canceling low and high entropy regions to either side of this transition point in the individual entropy calculations composing the quantity.
-We push the mutual information approximation further, by using it for these entanglement quantities and find that it performs reasonable well, and peaks in near the same spot.
-Further work must be completed to better elucidate the root of this behavior, and if there is limits that can be taken to make the mutual information exactly in line.
+We have also shown that the composite multipartite quantities of \cite{sdelta} can suitably identify critical points with their extrema across a varied parameter, by canceling low- and high-entropy regions to either side of this transition point in the individual entropy calculations that compose the quantity.
+We push the mutual information approximation further, by using it for these multipartite entanglement quantities, and find that it performs reasonably well and peaks in near the same spot.
+Further work must be completed to better elucidate the root of this behavior and to determine if there are limits that can be taken to make the mutual information exactly in line.
 Regardless, the mutual information still approximates the behavior of the maximum in the entanglement for this purpose.
-We have also shown the possibilities for finding such multipartite quantities with quantum computers, by seeing the viable responses of the multipartite composite quantities to filtering methods.
+We have also shown the possibilities for finding such multipartite quantities with quantum computers by seeing the viable responses of the multipartite composite quantities to filtering methods.

 Work is in progress for extending these methods to tests beyond 1+1D, specifically work towards an extension in square arrays of Rydberg atoms.
-We will also need to work towards better understanding what underlying behavior leads to the peaks of $S_{weak}$, $S_{strong}$, and $S_\Delta$ being at the locations of the critical points.
+We will also need to better understand the underlying behavior that causes the peaks of $S_{weak}$, $S_{strong}$, and $S_\Delta$ to be at the locations of critical points.